 Deadlines for registration vary by program and are listed on the individual web pages.
 Deadlines are generally one week prior to the start of lessons or activities but may vary from semester to semester.
 Registrations after the stated registration deadline will still be accepted pending space in the class or program, but will be assessed a $10 late fee.

 * A non-refundable registration fee is payable one time per academic year per family.
 Registration fee is $20 for the first child enrolled in CSA, plus $5 per other enrolled child, to a family maximum of $30.

-CSA’s Acorn Scholarship Program awards need-based scholarships on a sliding scale, factoring in family income, size and other relevant criteria.
+CSA’s Acorn Scholarship Program awards need-based scholarships for private and group lessons on a sliding scale, factoring in family income, size and other relevant criteria.
 Available scholarship dollars are apportioned to the various areas of CSA instruction and are awarded on a first-come, first-served basis.